calebfaris/ict302-5/content/posts/initial_group_contract.md

 ***"C"*** work will lack material and content, but still represent the skeletal structure of an animal shelter website.
-It will be navigaable but will not mimic a real website.
+It will be navigable but will not mimic a real website.
 Visitors would question the sites functionality and content.
 Visitors might consider this website **MEDIOCRE**.